rhoconlinux/show-your-desktop/README.md

 Description
 -----------

-This is a simple app that once executed counts 5 seconds and take a screenshot.
+This is a simple app that once executed **counts 5 seconds and take a screenshot**.
 Without asking anything, it uploads automatically your shot to Imgur and when finish it copy the link of the URL in your clipboard.
 If you have the dock plank installed, it will add a launcher there too.
 Share your desktop in one move :)